Parenting in a Diverse WorldParents

 It’s All About Loving Relationships

 So, what are the key takeaways?
 These studies reinforce the importance of using a balanced parenting style during adolescence.
 This approach helps a wide variety of teens feel cared for and supported.
 This parenting style may be even more critical for our more vulnerable adolescents as they try to develop their unique identity.
-Families come in many forms and that the term “parent” can apply to many different caregivers.
+Families come in many forms and the term “parent” can apply to many different caregivers.
 But ultimately, the connections and relationships within the home matter more than who lives in the home.
 And parent-teen relationships truly are a two-way street.